 Wrong!
 The root of the problem is an emotional one – not a logical one.
 So it needs to be addressed with an emotional tool.
 And EFT is perfect for that.
 Great!
 There’s hope for a solution.

 Once you’re tapping, this self-blame can slow you down.
 I know I’ve written about this anger at yourself before.
 But this “shouldn’t I be done” anger is in a special zone all its own.
-I see it again and again.
-It can create big resistance to releasing the core issue.
+It can create big resistance to releasing your core issue.

 Sometimes the release is slow right from the beginning.
 But often, clients get off to a good start — their emotional intensity is dropping at a good rate.
 Then they stall out about halfway through the session.
 The culprit?
 This special flavor of self-blame.